 With an impressive wingspan of up to almost 2.5 meters (8 feet), the Magnificent Frigatebird (locally known as makuaku in Papiamentu) is the largest bird on Bonaire.
 However, the bird weighs only about one and a half kilograms (3 pounds).
 You can mostly find these birds soaring high above the coastline of Bonaire.
 They have the shape of an anchor, and their tail is long and forked.
 The males are entirely black, while the females have a white breast.
 The young birds also have a white head and white belly parts.
 When the breeding season is approaching, some males develop a bright red throat pouch, which they can inflate to attract females.

-Frigatebirds spend most of their day in the air but rest in the mangrove areas near Lac.
+Frigatebirds spend most of their day in the air but rest in the mangrove areas around Lac Bay.
 During a tour around the southern part of the island, we consistently encounter them.
 Unlike pelicans, frigatebirds hardly touch the water during hunting.
 They mainly feed on flying fish and other fish that live near the water surface.
 They snatch their prey from the water in a swift flight using their hooked beaks.
 However, they prefer to scavenge fish scraps.
 That’s why they are often seen in the Sorobon harbor when fishermen are cleaning their catch.
 Frigatebirds also steal the catch from their fellow birds and other coastal birds.
 They exhaust their victims with their acrobatic maneuvers until they give up, dropping their catch.

 Other large dark-colored seabirds on Bonaire are the Neotropic Cormorant (Phalacrocorax olivaceus) and the Brown booby (Sula leucogaster).
 The latter bird is brown but appears black against the clear sky during flight.